libdebug/libdebug/docs/stopping_events/watchpoints.md

 | AMD64 | 1, 2, 4, 8 |
 | AArch64 | Any length from 1 to 8 bytes |

+!!!
+INFO "Watchpoint alignment in AArch64"
+        The address of the watchpoint on AArch64-based CPUs needs to be aligned to 8 bytes.

 ### Callback Signature
 If you wish to create an [asynchronous](../debugging_flow) watchpoint, you will have to provide a callback function.
 Since internally watchpoints are implemented as hardware breakpoints, the callback signature is the same as for [breakpoints](../breakpoints#callback-signature).
 As for breakpoints, if you want to leave the callback empty, you can set callback to `True`.